 |Sessions are followed with recommendations on diet, exercises, yoga postures, and meditation to practice before our next session.
 Ideally, a progressive treatment plan is set up where we build on each session and develop the relationship between practitioner and client.|

+These in-person sessions are traditionally 1.5-3 hours.
 I also offer partner and group workshops where you can learn to work on one another.

 Cranio-Sacral Osteopathy, Reiki, and other Modalities